hailelagi/hailelagi.com/content/notes/block-layers.md

 The modern computing/data infrastructure is [vast and interesting](https://landscape.cncf.io/).
 Let's explore a tiny slice of it, what happens when you read or write some data **persistently** on a modern cloud provider?
-Let's conceptually trace our way up the block layers and see where data goes by writing a filesystem ???
+Let's conceptually trace our way up the block layers and see where data goes by writing a filesystem conceptually similar to [google's cloud-storage fuse](https://cloud.google.com/storage/docs/cloud-storage-fuse/overview).

 {{% callout %}}
 All problems in comp sci. can be solved by another level of indirection.